Niels3RT/PolyPlay_MiSTer/README.md

 There is a lot of guesswork going on (clocks, video).
 Tested on HDMI output only, analog video hopefully soon.

+The romset (polyplay.zip) should come from mame 0229.

 First button is fire, second button coin.

 ## The Copyright Notice that came with the Sources of the KC87 and KC85/4 cores